About the artist

 soft shapes hardening.

 Each work of art becomes an act of reconfiguration—of boundaries, of bodies, of usefulness itself.
 My process is a form of meditation, sitting with forms until they speak to me.
-It often begins when wandering around a Northern Marin trail, an estate sale or an antique store, when a subject or object catches my attention and I just can’t seem to put it down.
+It often begins when wandering around a Northern Marin trail, an estate sale or browsing through Pinterest, when a subject or object catches my attention and I just can’t seem to put it down.

 I make work to metabolize the world around me,